 The evaluator generates auditable events after the capacity of audit records becomes full by generating auditable events in accordance with the operational guidance.

-The evaluator shall check to ensure that the processing defined in the SFR is appropriately performed to audit records.
+The evaluator shall check to ensure that audit records are processed in accordance with the definition of the SFR.

 Image Overwrite